tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 complete data set.

 !!!note
+    If the transformer doesn't return a dataframe,  the column naming happens as follows.
+If the transformer returns the same number of columns, the names are kept equal.
+If the number of columns change, old columns will keep their name (as long as the column is unchanged) and new columns will receive the name `Feature n`, where n stands for the n-th feature.
+This means that a transformer should only transform, add or drop columns, not combinations of these.

+!!!note
     If the transformer has a `n_jobs` and/or `random_state` parameter and it is left to its default value, it adopts atom's value.